One year to six months out

 Four to six weeks out

-- Buy a decent RTW travel insurance, and check that it covers you for the duration of your trip, all areas you’ll be visiting and any risky activities (such as skydiving) you may intend to partake in.
+- Buy some decent travel insurance, and check that it covers you for the duration of your trip, all areas you’ll be visiting and any risky activities (such as skydiving) you may intend to partake in.
 A cheap policy that leaves you uncovered can cost you far, far more in the long run.

 - Start buying any specialist gear you want to take with you – be it clothing, walking boots, backpacks, a new camera, adaptors or toiletries.
 And, just as importantly, test that the electronics work and the rest are broken in before you leave.